Traditional Canadian Food You Need to Try

-Welcome to Canada, the land of the free and the home of fast food chains restaurants.
-Canada doesn’t only have an abundance of fast food restaurants, it also serves up some pretty amazing traditional food found only in Canada.
+Welcome to Canada, the land of the free and the home of fast food chains restaurants and unique traditional food only found in Canada.
+Canada doesn’t only have an abundance of fast food restaurants, it also serves up some pretty amazing traditional Canadian food that you’ll find only in Canada.
+Let’s take a look!

-I love creating valuable content for you, my reader.
-However, there is a cost to maintaining a website.
-There may be affiliate links scattered throughout this site to help differ costs.
-By clicking on a link I may earn a small commission, BUT there will be no additional cost to you.
+I love creating valuable content for you my readers, however, there is a cost to maintaining a website and there may be affiliate links scattered throughout the website.
+By clicking on the links there is no extra cost to you, however, I may receive a small profit.

 Traditional Canadian Food to Try When Visiting Canada